All Episodes

 And the conductivity of the terrain.

-So in some terrain it's rock, it's granite.
+So in some terrain, it's rock, it's granite.

-It's not very conductive, you know, and in some areas you're near the coast and it's more conductive.
+It's not very conductive, you know, and some areas you're near the coast and it's more conductive.

 Right.